About Andrea Stewart-Cousins

 Andrea Stewart-Cousins earned her Bachelor of Science Degree from Pace University and her teaching credentials in Business Education from Lehman College while raising her children as an adult.
 In 2008, she earned her Masters of Public Administration from Pace University.
 She is a proud member of Pi Alpha Alpha - a Public Administration Honor Society.
 Before entering public service, Andrea Stewart-Cousins worked in a variety of professions including customer service, sales and marketing with New York Telephone/AT&T, journalism, personnel, and as a teacher for Yonkers Public Schools.

-Senate Majority Leader Stewart-Cousins resides in Yonkers, was married to the late Thomas Cousins, and has three children and four grandchildren.
+Senate Majority Leader Stewart-Cousins resides in Yonkers, was married to the late Thomas Cousins, and has three children and six grandchildren.